Notes on the Geography of Poland: Cities

-Glimpses of Warsaw, Torun, Cracow, and laggard Lublin.
+Glimpses from the 1990s of Warsaw, Torun, Cracow, and laggard Lublin.

-Warsaw's Old Town, or Stare Miasto, meticulously rebuilt after 1945 but too tidy and colorful.
+Warsaw's Old Town, or Stare Miasto, meticulously rebuilt after 1945 but so picturesque that it makes you feel like you're in a museum.

 Power station?
 Nope?
 Monumental subway entrance?
 Nope.
 What is it?
 A Glorious Socialist food palace, abandoned in the post-socialist economy.